nigelredding/act65.github.io/about.md

 permalink: /about/
 ---

-# About me

-Hey, my name is Alex.
-When I am not getting distracted from my distractions I like thinking about thinking, learning to learn, languages for languages, explaining explanation, science on science, solving problem-solving, and problem-solving problems, and all that meta stuff I wish I were better at.
-I also like thinking about which problems are important and why.

-# About this blog
+### About this blog

 (under construction, although I doubt it will ever be finished...)

 This place for me to put the things I want other people to see.
-For the things I don’t want people to see, check out this [blog](https://act65com.wordpress.com/), which is less technical, less polished, more opinionated, and more personal.
-Posts here will probably be related to cognition, computers, physics and math.
+For the things I don’t want people to see, check out this [blog](https://act65com.wordpress.com/).
+Which is less technical, less polished, more opinionated, and more personal.

 ### Interests

-I keep [this](http://act65.github.io/interests/) page for a couple of reasons; to try to find the patterns in my interests and to aid my memory...
+I keep [a collection of my interests](http://act65.github.io/interests/) (which should be reflected in the blog) for a couple of reasons; to try to find the patterns in my interests and to aid my memory...
 In Dan Gilbert’s book, [Stumbling on Happiness](https://www.goodreads.com/book/show/56627.Stumbling_on_Happiness), he points out that people are bad at knowing what makes them happy.
 Experience tells me I am no exception.
-This is an attempt to try to take a broader view of my interests and to try to keep up to date with them.
-A kind of study on myself.
+This is an attempt to try to understand my interests.

-### Questions

-I have lots of [questions](http://act65.github.io/questions/) and most are promptly forgotten.
-Probably my favourite thing to do is to find topics/areas/questions/problems that are interesting and to ask the right questions.
-So this page just gives me a place to dump my random ideas, and to practice motivating and explaining them so they are accessible to others.

 ### Jekyll